aflorkowska/XML-to-TIFF-converter/README.md

 # XML-to-TIFF-converter

 This repo contains converter for histopatological data, saved as Pyramid TIFFs.
-It enables generating mask from xml annotations about the images, both for ground_truth and background masks.
+It enables generating masks from xml annotations, both for ground_truth and background masks.
-It covers also both scenarios: if coordinates in xml file are given in pixels, and in units.
+It covers also both scenarios: if coordinates in xml files are given in pixels, and in units.

 This repo is a part of [HistopathologyAugmentationResearch repository](https://github.com/Jarartur/HistopathologyAugmentationResearch), that is usufull eg. for obtaining xaml annotations.